wathmihasara/ASS_4_GRP-10/README.md

   "Both organisms have the same mean coding sequence length."
 }
 ```
-This code used to generate a comparison statement about the mean coding sequence lengths of the two organisms, allowing for a clear interpretation of which organism has a longer mean length or if they are equal
+This code is used to generate a comparison statement about the mean coding sequence lengths of the two organisms, allowing for a clear interpretation of which organism has a longer mean length or if they are equal

-# Describing the medien differance
+# Describing the median difference
 ```{r}
 median_diff <- if (ecoli_median > deinococcus_median) {
   "E. coli has a longer median coding sequence length."